jacl-group/tf/man.md

 * -i
     * prompt before every removal
 * -I
     * prompt once before trashing more than three files, or when removing recursively.
-Less intrusive than -i, while still giving protection against most mistakes
+Less intrusive than `-i`, while still giving protection against most mistakes
 * --interactive[=WHEN]
 prompt according to WHEN: never, once (-I), or always (-i).
 Without WHEN, prompt always
 * --one-file-system